mosaicml/composer/docs/source/trainer/checkpointing.rst

     new_trainer.fit()

-This code will load the third epcoh's checkpoint from your GCS bucket and and resume the training run on the fourth epoch.
+This code will load the third epoch's checkpoint from your GCS bucket and and resume the training run on the fourth epoch.

 API Reference
 -------------